Hippopotamus: Behaviour and ecology

-Social interaction
+Social life

 It is challenging to study the interaction of bulls and cows because hippos are not sexually dimorphic, so cows and young bulls are almost indistinguishable in the field.
 Hippo pods fluctuate but can contain over 100 hippos.
 Although they lie close together, adults develop almost no social bonds.
 Males establish territories in water but not land, and these may range 250–500 m in lakes and 50–100 m in rivers.
 Territories are abandoned when the water dries up.
 The bull has breeding access to all the cows in his territory.
 Younger bachelors are allowed to stay as long as they defer to him.
 A younger male may challenge the old bull for control of the territory.
 Within the pods, the hippos tend to segregate by sex and status.
 Bachelor males lounge near other bachelors, females with other females, and the territorial male is on his own.
 When hippos emerge from the water to graze, they do so individually.

 Hippos engage in "muck-spreading" which involves defecating while spinning their tails to distribute the faeces over a greater area.
 Muck-spreading occurs both on land and in water and its function is not well understood.
-It is unlikely to server to territorial, as the animals only establish territories in the water.
+It is unlikely to serve a territorial function, as the animals only establish territories in the water.
 They may be used as trails between the water and grazing areas.
 "Yawning" serves as a threat display.
 When fighting, bulls use their incisors to block each other's attacks and their large canines as offensive weapons.
 When hippos become over-populated or a habitat shrinks, bulls sometimes attempt infanticide, but this behaviour is not common under normal conditions.

 The most common hippo vocalisation is the "wheeze honk", which can travel over long distances in air.
 This call starts as a high-pitched squeal followed by a deeper, resonant call.
 The animals can recognise the calls of other individuals.
-Hippos are more likely to react to the wheeze honks of strangers than those they are more familiar with.
+Hippos are more likely to react to the wheeze honks of strangers than to those they are more familiar with (dear enemy effect).
 When threatened or alarmed, they produce exhalations, and fighting bulls will bellow loudly.
 Hippos are recorded to produce clicks underwater which may have echolocative properties.
 They have the unique ability to hold their heads partially above the water and send out a cry that travels through both water and air; individuals respond both above and below water.